klementtan/klementtan.com/_readings/concurrency-in-action.md

 **Protecting shared data during initialization**
 * Static variable initialization:
   * Pre C++11: static variable are initialized the first time control (imperative code order) flow passes through its declaration.
-Multiple thread may believe that they are the first causing multiple concurrent initialization of the same varaible.
+Multiple thread may believe that they are the first causing multiple concurrent initialization of the same variable.
-* Lazy initialization of a singleton class (DB connection`)
+* Lazy initialization of a singleton class (DB connection)
   * Requires checking if the shared data is initialized, then initializing it if it is not present
 * Solutions:
   * Locking before the initiliazation check, unlocking after the initializaiton